seorea/hello-world-express/README.md

-# This is a simple README!
+This is a simple ExpressJS to output "Hello World"
-Testing Git and the functionality of how to use it.